top of page

 • Advocate for funding and programs that uplift Native peoples and their communities.

-• Support Native American businesses, artists, and artisans.
+• Support Indigenous-owned businesses, artists, and artisans.
 Buy from sources that are local to your region.

 • Check out SNAG Magazine, a native-owned arts & culture magazine based in California

-• Spread awareness about the state of Native American language.
+• Spread awareness about the state of tribal languages.
 There are over 160 native languages to North America that are on the verge of extinction.
 Learn about them and advocate for their representation in educational systems, media, and in native communities.

 • Do not discriminate or appropriate Native culture.
 Understand your biases and the difference between appropriation and appreciation.